 Less than two months after "Witness for the Prosecution" by Agatha Christie had a London premiere, it opened on Broadway at Henry Miller's Theater on December 16, 1953 and ran for 645 performances.
 Una O'Connor reprized her role in the movie.

-In her autobiography "The Lonely Life," Bette Davis said Agatha Christie based the character of Sir Wilfred Robarts on the real-life attorney who represented Warner Bros. in her unsuccessful attempt to break her contract with them in England in 1936.
+In her autobiography "The Lonely Life," Bette Davis said that Agatha Christie based the character of Sir Wilfred Robarts on the real-life attorney who represented Warner Bros. in her unsuccessful attempt to break her contract with them in England in 1936.